chaostoolkit/chaostoolkit-kubernetes/README.md

 [![Downloads](https://pepy.tech/badge/chaostoolkit-kubernetes)](https://pepy.tech/project/chaostoolkit-kubernetes)

-This project contains activities, such as probes and actions, you can call from your experiment through the Chaos Toolkit.
+This project contains activities, such as probes and actions, you can call from your experiment through the Chaos Toolkit to perform Chaos Engineering against the Kubernetes API: killing a pod, removing a statefulset or node...

 ## Install